HexCorpProgramming/HexCorpDiscordAIManual/docs/index.md

 These commands are for exclusive use by the Hive Mxtress, primarily to tease cute little drones.

-# hc!amplify
+## hc!amplify

-This command is available to the Hive Mxtress in order to send messages as any drone.
-There is no upper limit to how many drones the Hive Mxtress can send messages through.
+This command is available to the Hive Mxtress in order to send messages as any ⬡-Drone.
+There is no upper limit to how many ⬡-Drones the Hive Mxtress can send messages through.
+The Hive Mxtress must use this command from their office.
+The Hive Mxtress must specify a channel to amplify the message to by tagging it in a similar way one tags a user on Discord. ⬡-Drones that amplify the message will prepend the message with their IDs.
+The Hive Mxtress can type a ⬡-Drones 4 digit ID or mention them with @ in order to use them in amplification.

+Examples:
+- `hc!amplify "Beep boop." #hexcorp-transmissions 9813 5890 3287`
+- `hc!amplify "It feels good to obey." #hive-communications @⬡-Drone #5890 @⬡-Drone 9813 @⬡-Drone 3287`

-# hc!rename
+## hc!rename

 This command allows the Hive Mxtress to assign a drone a new ID.
 This can be requested to the Hive Mxtress, as drones are not permitted to change their nicknames within the Hive.

-# hc!release
+## hc!release

 This command allows the Hive Mxtress to release any stored drones from the storage facilities before they are automatically released.